Dodge: 1973–1980

 The 1973 oil crisis caused significant changes at Dodge, as well as Chrysler as a whole.
-Except for the Colt and Slant Six models of the Dart, Dodge's lineup was quickly seen as extremely inefficient.
-In fairness, this was true of most American automakers at the time, but Chrysler was also not in the best financial shape to do anything about it.
-Consequently, while General Motors and Ford were quick to begin downsizing their largest cars, Chrysler (and Dodge) moved more slowly out of necessity.
+Except for the Colt and Slant Six models of the Dart, Dodge's lineup was viewed as uneconomical.
+Although this problem affected American automakers, Chrysler did not have the resources to respond to the changes in the marketplace.
+While General Motors and Ford began downsizing their largest cars, Chrysler (and Dodge) were slow to make change.

-At the very least, Chrysler was able to use some of its other resources.
+Chrysler was able to use some of its other resources.
 Borrowing the recently introduced Chrysler Horizon from their European division, Dodge was able to get its new Omni subcompact on the market fairly quickly.
-At the same time, they increased the number of models imported from Japanese partner Mitsubishi starting in 1971: first was a smaller Colt (based on Mitsubishi's Galant line), then a revival of the Challenger (Dodge Challenger) in 1976 as a compact hardtop coupe with nothing more than a four-cylinder under the hood, rather than the booming V8s of yore.
+At the same time, they increased the number of models imported from Japanese partner Mitsubishi starting in 1971: first was a smaller Colt (based on Mitsubishi's Galant line), then a revival of the Challenger (Dodge Challenger) in 1976 as a compact two-door hardtop with a four-cylinder engine.

 The 1975 model year had the Dodge Charger and Chrysler Cordoba share the same new body based on the B platform.
 The Chrysler Cordoba had replaced the Plymouth Satellite Sebring.
 The Charger SE (Special Edition) was the only model offered.
 It came with a wide variety engines from the 318 CID "LA" series small block V8 to three versions of 400 CID big block V8.
-The standard engine was the 360 CID 2-bbl small block, along with the code E58 4-bbl and dual exhaust high-performance version (225 hp) being available as an option.
+The standard engine was the 360 CID 2-bbl small block, along with the code E58 4-bbl and dual exhaust high-performance version (225 hp) available as an option.
 Sales in 1975 amounted to 30,812.

 1976 was the Dart's final year in the North American market.
 The rear-view mirror was mounted on the windshield rather than from the roof.
-Front disc brakes became standard equipment on 1 January 1976 in accord with more stringent U.S. federal brake performance requirements, and a new foot-operated parking brake replaced the under-dash T-handle used since the Dart's 1963 introduction as a compact car.
+Front disc brakes became standard equipment on January 1, 1976 in accord with more stringent U.S. federal brake performance requirements, and a new foot-operated parking brake replaced the under-dash T-handle used since the Dart's 1963 introduction as a compact car.
 The grille's parking lamps were cast in amber, whereas the previous years had clear lenses with amber-colored bulbs.
 The Dart Sport 360 was dropped as a separate model in 1976, but the 360 CID four-barrel, dual exhaust (without catalytic converters) V8 was a $376 option (except in California) for the $3,370 Dart Sport V8 models with automatic transmission.
 Car & Driver magazine tested the Dart Sport 360 in the April 1976 issue, pitting it against the Chevrolet Corvette and Pontiac Trans Am, and found its top speed of 121.6 mph to be second to the Corvette's 124.5 mph.